 - (1) A cosmetologist's license that has become inactive may be reactivated under s.
-477.019 upon application to the department. - (2) The board shall adopt rules relating to licenses that become inactive and for the renewal of inactive licenses.
-The rules may not require more than one renewal cycle of continuing education to reactivate a license.
+477.019 upon application to the department. - (2) The board shall promulgate rules relating to licenses, which have become inactive and for the renewal of inactive licenses.
 The board shall prescribe by rule a fee not to exceed \$50 for the reactivation of an inactive license and a fee not to exceed \$50 for the renewal of an inactive license.